pkuserc/relation-extraction-ACL2019/README.md

 ## Data Generation and Parameter Settings

-The dataset we used in this paper is AEC2005 (English and Chinese corpus), which is a very popular dataset for relation extraction.
+The dataset we used in this paper is AEC2005 (English corpus and Chinese corpus), which is a very popular dataset for relation extraction.
 The Data Preparation and Parameter Settings are mentioned in our paper, we will also release the processed data later to facilitate future research.

 ## Requirements